apollo

 0

-DABIGATRAN belongs to a class of drugs known as anticoagulants or blood thinners used to prevent and treat the risk of stroke, and heart attack in patients with atrial fibrillation (irregular heart rhythm), reducing blood clot formation.
-Besides this, it is also used to prevent deep vein thrombosis (blood clots in leg veins) and pulmonary embolism (blood clots in the lung) and reduces the risk of getting clots in people who have undergone knee or hip replacement surgeries.
+Dabigatran is used to prevent blood clot formation and prevent the risk of stroke and heart attack in patients with atrial fibrillation (irregular heart rhythm).
+It is also used to prevent deep vein thrombosis (blood clots in the leg veins) and pulmonary embolism (blood clots in the lung).

-DABIGATRAN contains ‘Dabigatran’, which works by inhibiting the production of clotting factors Xa called thrombin.
+Dabigatran contains ‘Dabigatran’, which works by inhibiting the production of clotting factor Xa called thrombin.
 This prevents the conversion of fibrinogen (soluble protein) to fibrin (insoluble protein), thereby preventing blood clot formation.
-It makes your blood flow easy through your veins, making it less likely to form a serious blood clot.
-So, an intake of DABIGATRAN helps prevent blood clots if you have an increased risk of having a heart attack, or stroke.

-If you are known to be allergic to DABIGATRAN or any other medicines, please tell your doctor.
-If you are pregnant or breastfeeding, it is advised to consult a doctor before using DABIGATRAN.
-If you have a stomach ulcer, kidney or liver problems, high blood pressure, or bleeding problems, inform your doctor before taking DABIGATRAN.
-Try not to stop taking this medicine of your own.
-Stopping a sudden intake of DABIGATRAN may worsen your condition and increase your risk of cardiovascular death, heart attack, and stroke.
+If you are known to be allergic to Dabigatran or any other medicines, please tell your doctor.
+If you are pregnant or breastfeeding, it is advised to consult a doctor before using Dabigatran.
+If you have a stomach ulcer, kidney or liver problems, high blood pressure, or a history of bleeding, inform your doctor before taking Dabigatran.

 Medicinal Benefits